ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 - Facebook application ID
 - Facebook application secret
-- Facebook Webhooks verify token
+- Facebook webhooks verify token

 ## Step 6: Configure the Facebook connector app

 The next step is to add configurations settings to the Facebook connector app that you uploaded when you created the Azure web app resource in Step 4.
 You'll do this by going to the home page of your connector app and configuring it.

-For step-by-step instructions, see [Configure the connector](deploy-facebook-connector.md#step-6-configure-the-connector).
+For step-by-step instructions, see [Configure the connector app](deploy-facebook-connector.md#step-6-configure-the-connector-app).

 During the completion of this step (by following the step-by-step instructions), you'll provide the following information (that you've copied to a text file after completing the previous steps).

 - Facebook application ID (obtained in Step 5)
 - Facebook application secret (obtained in Step 5)
-- Facebook webhooks verify token(obtained in Step 5)
+- Facebook webhooks verify token (obtained in Step 5)
 - Azure Active Directory application ID (obtained in Step 2)
 - Azure Active Directory application secret (the client secret obtained in Step 2)
-- Azure Active Directory application Uri (the Azure app service URL obtained in Step 4; for example, https://facebookconnector.azurewebsites.net)
+- Azure Active Directory application Uri (the Azure app service URL obtained in Step 4; for example, https://fbconnector.azurewebsites.net)
-- App insights instrumentation key
+- App insights instrumentation key ()

 ## Step 7: Set up a custom connector in the Security & Compliance Center